Bunney Brooke: Later career (1980s–1990s)

-Brooke was known to a new generation of viewers with an ongoing role in the children's series Round the Twist (1989) as Nell Rickards, and, in 1990, acted at the same time as the ongoing role of Auntie Violet "Vi" Patchett in the soap opera E Street.
+Brooke was known to a new generation of viewers with an ongoing role in the children's series Round the Twist (1989) as Nell Rickards, and, in 1990, played Auntie Violet "Vi" Patchett in the soap opera E Street.
 When she left that series in 1991, her character was written out by accepting the marriage proposal of old friend Johnny Little, played by former Number 96 actor Johnny Lockwood in a guest role.

 She appeared in the second series of Round the Twist (1992) and guest starred in some of the later episodes of A Country Practice.
 Brooke, alongside previous co-star Joyce Jacobs from A Country Practice, acted in a short called Heaven on the 4th Floor (1998), credited as "Bunny Brooke".
 Note that is with the letter "e" missing from the first name as sometimes credited in other various previous works.
 This was her last known acting credit.
 She was subsequently diagnosed with cancer.
 She died in 2000.

 She had at least 69 known acting credits to her name in theatre work, spanning four decades ranging from 1956 to 1989.

 Death

-Brooke, a heavy smoker and drinker, died in a Manly, New South Wales, hospital on 2 April 2000, after a two-year battle with bowel and liver cancer.
+Brooke, a heavy smoker and drinker, died in a Manly, New South Wales, hospital on 2 April 2000, aged 75, after a two-year battle with bowel and liver cancer.

 On 20 January 2009, her 1974 Silver Logie Award, presented to Brooke in 1975 by the Hollywood actor John Wayne, was purchased by an anonymous Queensland bidder in a 24-hour auction on eBay for A$2,225.
-Given that Brooke died in 2000, it is not entirely known how the award then came to be in the possession of the seller.